Roliveira12/EncurtadorDeLinks/README.md

 ### 6. Accessing ShortenedUrls

-- First of all we need to create the URL
+- First of all, we need to create the URL

-    Since you have started application just send a post to localhost:7027/shorten
+    Since you have started the application just send a post to localhost:7027/shorten

     ```json
     {